gottesmm/gottesmm.github.io/proposals/high-level-arc-memory-operations.md

 Now that change isolation is guaranteed, we develop building blocks for the
 optimization:

+1. Two enums will be defined: `LoadInstOwnershipQualifier`, `StoreInstOwnershipQualifier`.
+The exact definition of these enums are as
+   follows:

+       enum class LoadOwnershipQualifier {
+         Unqualified, Take, Copy, Guaranteed, Trivial
+       };
+       enum class StoreOwnershipQualifier {
+         Unqualified, Init, Assign, Trivial
+       };

+    *NOTE* `LoadOwnershipQualifier::Unqualified` and
+    `StoreOwnershipQualifier::Unqualified` are only needed for staging purposes.

+2. Creating a `LoadInst`, `StoreInst` will be changed to require an ownership qualifier.
+At this stage, this argument will default to `Unqualified`.
+"Bare" `load`, `store` when parsed via textual SIL will be considered to be unqualified.
+This implies that the rest of the compiler will not have to be changed as a result of this step.

-1. load_strong, store_strong will be added to SIL and IRGen, serialization, printing, SIL parsing support will be implemented.
+3. Support will be added to SIL, IRGen, Serialization, SILPrinting, and SIL Parsing for the rest of the qualifiers.
 SILGen will not be modified at this stage.

-2. A pass called the "OwnershipModelEliminator" will be implemented.
-It will (initially) blow up load_strong/store_strong instructions into their constituent operations.
+4. A pass called the "OwnershipModelEliminator" will be implemented.
+It will blow up all `load`, `store` instructions with non `*::Unqualified` ownership into their constituant ARC operations and `*::Unqualified` `load`, `store` insts.

 3. An option called "EnforceSILOwnershipMode" will be added to the verifier.
-If the option is set, the verifier will assert if unsafe unowned loads, stores are used to load from non-trivial memory locations.
+If the option is set, the verifier will assert if:

+   a. `load`, `store` operations with trivial ownership are applied to memory
+      locations with non-trivial type.

+   b. `load`, `store` operation with unqualified ownership type are present in the IR.

 Finally, we wire up the building blocks: